-Ryonet provides high quality aluminum pre-stretched screens in various sizes and mesh counts.
-All aluminum frames are extruded with the highest grade aluminum and cut and welded right here in the USA.
-Once welded, the frames are then sandblasted to insure mesh bonds properly to the aluminum and retain its tension through thousands of imprints.
-Screens are stretched pneumatically to industry standard tensions using high grade monofilament poly mesh and held using cyanoacrylate glue.
+ScreenPrinting.com provides high-quality aluminum pre-stretched screens in various sizes and mesh counts.
+All aluminum frames use the highest grade aluminum and are cut and welded in the USA.
+The frames are sandblasted to ensure proper bonding and tension for thousands of prints.
+Screens are stretched pneumatically to industry standards using high-grade monofilament poly mesh and held using cyanoacrylate glue.

-Different mesh sizes hold different amounts of emulsion, due to how big the holes in the mesh are.
-For instance a 110 mesh screen will hold much more emulsion then a 305 mesh screen.
-While the difference isnt extreme, you will have to vary your exposure times slightly for different mesh sizes.
-A finer mesh screen that holds less emulsion will expose faster then a lower mesh screen that holds more emulsion.
-However, the difference is small so you may have to only vary as slightly as 5-10% in either direction and depending on mesh size in order to get maximum exposure performance.
+Different mesh sizes hold different amounts of emulsion, due to how large the holes in the mesh are.
+For instance, a 110 mesh screen will hold much more emulsion than a 305 mesh screen.
+While the difference isn’t extreme, exposure times may vary slightly for different mesh sizes.
+A finer mesh that holds less emulsion will expose faster than a lower mesh screen that holds more emulsion.
+This difference may vary by 5-10% depending on mesh size.